stevenjmoe/luma/examples/2-move-rectangle/README.md

 `Query.term` is either `Required` or `Optional`.
 When the query is evaluated, the entities tuple will contain all the required components, or an option.

-The avove query will produce a list of tuples that looks like this:
+The above query will produce a list of tuples that looks like this:

 ```ocaml
  ((_ : Luma.Id.Entity.t), ((rect : Raylib.Rectangle.t), ((velocity : Vector2.t), ((camera : Camera2D.t), (_ : unit)))))